 Under our bylaws, no business, may be brought before an annual meeting unless it is specified in the notice of the meeting or is otherwise brought before an annual meeting by or at the direction of our Board of Directors or, in the case of business other than director nominations, by a shareholder entitled to vote who has delivered written notice as specified by our bylaws.
 Under our bylaws, MasTec must receive any eligible proposal from an eligible shareholder intended to be presented at the 2010 Annual Meeting of Shareholders on or before December 4, 2009 for the proposal to be properly brought before the meeting.
 This same deadline also applies for any shareholder proposal to be eligible for inclusion in our Proxy Statement and Proxy related to that meeting.
-Any notice regarding any shareholder proposal must include the information specified in Article I, Section 9 of our bylaws or notifies MasTec after December 4, 2009 of an intent to present any proposal at MasTec's 2010 Annual Meeting of Shareholders, irrespective of whether the shareholder is seeking to include the proposal in the Company's Proxy Statement and Proxy, the proposal will not be considered properly brought before the meeting.
+Any notice regarding any shareholder proposal must include the information specified in Article I, Section 9 of our bylaws.
+If a shareholder fails to comply with Article I, Section 9 of our bylaws or notifies MasTec after December 4, 2009 of an intent to present any proposal at MasTec's 2010 Annual Meeting of Shareholders, irrespective of whether the shareholder is seeking to include the proposal in the Company's Proxy Statement and Proxy, the proposal will not be considered properly brought before the meeting.
 A copy of our bylaw requirements will be provided upon written request to: MasTec Legal Department, 800 S. Douglas Road, 12th Floor, Coral Gables, Florida, 33134.